Culinary Arts Programs in Bakersfield

 Students may find that culinary arts program offerings near Bakersfield, CA, are limited.
 Still, one school in the area offers programs that are within a 10-minute drive of downtown.
 Read about the required courses and hands-on training at the institution, and review a table of statistics to get additional details on the school.

 - Bakersfield College is the only not-for-profit school in the area with culinary arts certificate and associate's degree programs.
-The campus is located about five miles from central Bakersfield.
+The campus is located less than two miles from central Bakersfield.

 Find schools that offer these popular programs